 Wilms Tumor and Other Childhood Kidney Tumors Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Wilms Tumor and Other Childhood Kidney Tumors

-Wilms tumor and other childhood kidney tumors are usually diagnosed and removed in surgery.
+Treatment for Wilms tumor and other childhood kidney tumors may include genetic counseling.

 Genetic counseling (a discussion with a trained professional about genetic diseases and whether genetic testing is needed) may be needed if the child has one of the following syndromes or conditions:

 - A genetic syndrome or condition that increases the risk of Wilms tumor.

 - An inherited condition that increases the risk of renal cell cancer.